Notify Me! ×

 Buddy was all of seven years old when he fashioned his first makeshift guitar which was a two-string contraption attached to a piece of wood and secured with his mothers hairpins.
 It would be nearly a decade before Buddy would own an actual guitar, a Harmony acoustic that now proudly sits on display at the Rock and Roll Hall of Fame.

 It was September 25, 1957 when he boarded the 8:14 a.m. train in Hammond, Louisiana arriving in Chicago just before midnight.
-Within months, Guy had taken up residency in Chicago's fabled 708 Club and the rest, as they say, is history.
+Within months, Guy had taken up residency in Chicago's fabled 708 Club.

 Gear